minhancao/ClothingStoreDB/README.md

-# CS157A
+# E-commerce Clothing Store DB
-Some code I wrote for Intro to Databases
+Some code I wrote for CS 157A Intro to Databases at SJSU